 - saw-tooth hanger

 1. Hand script the word Harvest onto your raw wood using a pencil.
 I’m really sorry it’s not a font to be copied.
 That would be easier.
 But not as pretty.
-I find this fake calligraphy tutorial by Jones Designs to be amazing and refer to it whenever I need a refresher.
+I first saw this fake calligraphy on Jones Designs.
 It’s pretty easy too.
 Basically you use your own handwriting but fancy it up by thickening the downstrokes, like the photo shows in the next step.

 2. Go over your penciled-on handwriting with the black marker (a Sharpie works perfectly for this).
-Fatten up your down-strokes to mimic the look of calligraphy (see photo below).
+Fatten up your down-strokes only to mimic the look of calligraphy (see photo below).
 Let dry.

 3. Using a wax brush (or other stiff bristled brush), work some natural wax into the entire surface of the sign.

 4. Using the same brush, work in some dark wax to give the sign some depth and a little more character.

 5. Buff the waxed surface with a clean rag until it’s smooth and no longer sticky or tacky to the touch.

 6. Place a saw-tooth hanger on the back and hang.